kevinhung7000/Astro_Processor_Pro/README.md

 No Python required — grab the ready-to-use installer from the **[Releases](../../releases)** page and run `AstroProcessorPro_Setup.exe` (~250 MB, CPU + DirectML build).
 See [Build a Standalone Windows .exe](#️-build-a-standalone-windows-exe-optional) below if you'd rather build it yourself or need a CUDA-enabled build.

+> By default, the app saves exported images and config backups to `Documents\AstroProcessorPro\outputs` (writable by any user, regardless of where the app itself is installed).
+You can change this in the "Output Directory" field before exporting.

 ---

 An interactive, high-performance astro-imaging post-processing application built on Gradio.
 This tool specializes in wide-field astrophotography and Milky Way stack post-processing.